 Strange Coincidences of the Mignonette

 The man who was called in to make the repairs objected but nonetheless did the job as instructed.
 He said later that he would carry his guilt to the grave.
-“I just wonder whether there isn’t some kind of debt to pay over the loss of Richard Parker, the death of Dudley (who was honest about the whole affair) and the guilt of the old boat builder.” says Barbara.
-“And I wonder what Dudley’s descendents feel and what did his children feel as they grew up surrounded by such a haunting story?”
+“I just wonder whether there isn’t some kind of debt to pay over the loss of Richard Parker, the death of Dudley (who was honest about the whole affair) and the guilt of the old boat builder,” says Barbara.
+“And I wonder what Dudley’s descendants feel and what did his children feel as they grew up surrounded by such a haunting story?”

 (The Mignonette had a sister ship called the Peregrine)